idaang267/FEniCS/Phase_Field_Fracture/Geo/ReadMeGeo.txt

 Read me for .geo codes

-edge_crack.geo
+3DEdgeCrack.geo
-  From Bin from prior project can observe wrinkling Uniaxial loading of 3D mesh with edge crack to study crack nucleation 2D-Trapezoidal.geo
+  From Bin from prior project can observe wrinkling Uniaxial loading of 3D mesh with edge crack to study crack nucleation 3DEdgeCrackV.geo
+  My own version of Bin's geo file
+2D-Trapezoidal.geo
   Inspired by Geelen 2018 paper for stable crack propagation 3D-Trapezoidal.geo